 What is oikos?DISCIPLER Card Oikos

 Oἶκος (oikos) is a Greek word that means "extended household."
 In Acts 17, Paul was sharing the gospel with a group of men at a temple in Athens.
-He told them that God "made from one man every nation of mankind to live on all the face of the earth, having determined allotted periods and the boundaries of their dwelling place."
-(Acts 17:26) It meant the same thing for them as it means to us: God intentionally determined the place and time you would live in history.
-In fact, he placed you in a community at this time for the purpose of sharing the gospel with those in your oikos.
+He told them that God "made from one man every nation of mankind to live on all the face of the earth, having determined allotted periods and the boundaries of their dwelling place" (Acts 17:26).

 Evangelism

 Evangelism is sometimes seen as separate from discipleship, when it is really a crucial part of discipleship.
-When Jesus made disciples, he evangelized the lost by calling them to repent and believe in the gospel, urged them to be baptized in the name of the Father, the Son, and the Holy Spirit, and then taught them to obey the scriptures and follow him.
+When Jesus made disciples, he evangelized the lost by calling them to repent and believe in the gospel.
+He urged them to be baptized in his name and then taught them to obey the scriptures and follow him.
 That's discipleship!

 It's amazing to share the gospel and watch God save someone as they put their faith in him for the forgiveness of their sins.
 However, if we stop there, we might have made a convert, but not a disciple.
 At the same time, it's amazing when we teach younger believers to grow in their faith.
 However, if that is all we are doing, we are missing more than half of what Jesus devoted his life and ministry too.
-We must ALL be faithful to show and share the good news of the gospel with those who have yet to believe AND be committed to helping them grow in their faith and obedience to Jesus Christ.
+All of us are called to show and share the good news of the gospel with those who have yet to believe AND be committed to helping them grow in their faith and obedience to Jesus Christ.

 We have four helpful words for guiding our intentional interaction with our oikos: